panlukynek/panlukynek/README.md

 - 💞️ I’m looking to collaborate on nothing, really
 - 📫 How to reach me: You don't
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I forogt the actual fun fact
+- ⚡ Fun fact: I forgot the actual fun fact

 <!---
 panlukynek/panlukynek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.